-August 2017 - Total Health Magazine
+August 2017

 Welcome to the August 2017 issue of TotalHealth Online.

-In "Journaling to Lasting Success," Ann Louise Gittleman, PhD, CNS, presents a way to focus entirely on yourself to progress to a healthier and happier you.
+In "Journaling to Lasting Weight Loss Success" Ann Louise Gittleman, PhD, CNS, presents a way to focus entirely on yourself to progress to a healthier and happier you.
 The NEW Fat Flush Plan provides the help to do it.

 Dallas Clouatre's, PhD, article, "Meditation, Stress and Aging," suggests real and tangible benefits from meditative practices.
 These benefits are backed by research and include stress reduction, a balancing of blood pressure and blood sugar and, perhaps, greater longevity.